Last Updated on March 21, 2021 by Shaun Snapp

 Higher-level animal brains build up an understanding over decades, and the brain is designed to be very efficient because it relies upon heuristics and does not calculate every possibility.
 This is easily observed by merely asking Alexa a non-standard question, and finding it does not know how to react.

 2001: Space Odyssey was made back in 1968 and projected capabilities out in 2001 or 19 years ago.
 However, 51 years later, there is still nothing even like this.
 Related to this application, we are now at the point where we can skip typing questions into Google, and instead ask them to Alexa or Google Home.
 We might recommend remaining AI into something more modest and closer to what “AI” can do in the foreseeable future.
-The term machine learning or ML is also similarly overly ambitious, techniques that are categorized as ML, merely output metrics that are interpreted by a human.
+The term machine learning or ML is also a human interprets, techniques that are categorized as ML, merely output metrics that a human interprets.
 So it seems that it might be called “computer-enabled human learning.”
 But then it is not sufficiently differentiated from any other use of the computer.

 Alexa could not deny us entry through the bay doors even if she wanted to.